alindeman/upgradingtorails4/text/02_upgrading.markdown

       activerecord (4.0.0.beta)
 @@@

-In this case the current version of [ransack](https://github.com/ernie/ransack), a gem for performing complicated database searches, is not yet compatible with Rails 4.
+In this particular case [ransack](https://github.com/ernie/ransack) version 0.7.0, a gem for performing complicated database searches, is not yet compatible with Rails 4.

 If the gem is under active development, it may already have a version that supports Rails 4.
 Check the gem's website or source repository (often hosted on